Jump to section

 If you suspect that your cat is having a reaction to his Advantage flea medication, contact your veterinarian.
 Take the container and packaging to the appointment with you so your veterinarian can be sure of what is giving your cat problems.
 Your veterinarian will ask you questions about the type of medication he is on to help fight his fleas.
 He will then take a closer look at his symptoms and gather information about them, such as when they began and the severity.

-The veterinarian may thoroughly wash and rinse your dog to remove any of the treatment and begin giving him fluids to help with hydration and to stabilize his symptoms.
-He will take blood work, urinalysis, and a biochemistry profile.
+The veterinarian may thoroughly wash and rinse your cat to remove any of the treatment and begin giving him fluids to help with hydration and to stabilize his symptoms.
+He may take blood work, urinalysis, and a biochemistry profile.
 The blood testing will focus on your feline’s serum levels.
 Although blood testing and urine testing are not always absolute, your veterinarian will be able to rule out other illnesses by taking a close look at your cat’s symptoms and having the knowledge that he began having a reaction after the application of the product.

 Decontamination